 You may have also noticed that your tummy has become a problem area since giving birth.
 Your ab and pelvic muscles actually weaken during pregnancy.
 They contract strongly leading up to and during birth, which can often develop into chronic pelvic pain syndrome.
 You can also develop diastasis recti – a condition where you abdominals separate during birth.
 It’s very important for any new mom to incorporate a flexibility and core training program into their routine.

 The plank.
 This basic move is the king of core exercises.
-Remember to keep your hips only slightly elevated and flex your ab muscles to make it more difficult.
+Remember to keep your hips only slightly elevated and flex your abdominal muscles to make the exercise more difficult.
 Bringing your forearms further in front of you shifts more weight onto your shoulders and also increases difficulty.
 Hold until failure.

 Take a look at our team of in-home personal trainers and follow the Buzz Blog for more fitness tips.
 Contact the Busy Bee Fitness Experts to try 2 sessions for only $90!